- For a baking tray of duchess potatoes

 To prepare the duchess potatoes you will need a potato masher, a kitchen accessory very useful for working potatoes.
 I suggest you buy potato mashers in aluminum, easy to wash (even if they must not be put in the dishwasher) and more resistant than the plastic version.
 The trick to make them last, as you will read in the recipe, is not to fill them too much with the mixture, in order not to risk levering it too violently and break the handle (aluminum is still a "soft" metal).

-Dauphinoise potatoes, the variant of the duchess potatoes
+Dauphinoise potatoes, the variations of the duchess potatoes

 The dauphinoise potatoes are a variant of the duchess potatoes whose recipe includes the addition of choux pastry combined with mashed potatoes but without sugar.
 Some consider them as potato puffs because they are swollen and fluffy, and you can prepare them if you want an alternative to boiled potatoes.